gaudes/ioBroker.fahrplan/README.md

 | Setting                     | Description
 |-----------------------------|---
 | Provider                    |  Selection of public transport provider, currently DB und ÖBB
-| Create HTML view            |  Creates per route a simple HTML table in an object
+| Create HTML view            |  Creates per route a configurable HTML table in an object
 | Update interval             |  Interval for updates of the routes in minutes
+| Save detailed objects       |  Configuration of output objects
 | Save JSON elements          |  Return from HAFAS is JSON, should be saved for troubleshooting

 #### Tab Routes